What guides our standard

 10. Social dialogue, employers’ and workers’ representation

-Our commitment to providing decent work also ensures Nationwide’s support for the UN Sustainable Development Goals, and in particular, SDG 8: Decent Work and Economic Growth (opens in a new window).
+Our commitment to providing decent work also ensures Nationwide’s support for the UN Sustainable Development Goals (SDGs), and in particular, SDG 8: Decent Work and Economic Growth (opens in a new window).
 This goal seeks the creation of well-paid quality jobs for all, promoting labour rights and safe and secure working environments, while eradicating forced labour, human trafficking, and child labour.

 Freedom of association and collective bargaining